-Typically, a continental breakfast is served before the early morning activity.
-This normally consists of a selection of cereal, fruit, yoghurt, porridge, toast, coffee and tea.
+Typically, a continental breakfast is served before the early-morning activity.
+This normally consists of a selection of cereal, fruit, yoghurt, porridge and toast, with coffee and tea.

-A buffet brunch is served at around 11.00 when everyone has arrived back in camp after their morning activity.
+There’s a buffet brunch at around 11.00am when everyone has arrived back in camp after their morning activity.
 You can expect a selection of warm food as well as salads, such as chicken peri-peri kebabs, veggie burgers, butternut and tomato gratin, Greek salad, bok choi and apple slaw, all served with freshly made bread.
 A light dessert generally follows this.

-Afternoon tea, served before guests head out on their afternoon activity, comprises of something sweet or savoury, served with tea, coffee or homemade iced tea.
+Afternoon tea, before guests head out on their afternoon activity, comprises something sweet and savoury, served with tea, coffee or homemade iced tea.

-On returning from the evening game drive canapés are served around the bar, followed by a three-course plated dinner.
-A typical meal could be a starter of Thai fishcakes with mango and onion salsa, lentil soup or spring rolls.
-Followed by something like a fillet steak with mushrooms and potatoes, or maybe served with cauliflower cheese.
+On returning from the evening game drive there are canapés around the bar, followed by a three-course plated dinner.
+A typical meal could be a starter of Thai fishcakes with mango and onion salsa, lentil soup or spring rolls, followed by something like a fillet steak served with mushrooms and potatoes, or perhaps with cauliflower cheese.
 We also had a really tasty Thai chicken curry.
-This is then finished off with a dessert, such as sticky toffee pudding, chocolate and vanilla cream trifle or apple and berry pie with custard.
+This is then finished off with a dessert, such as sticky toffee pudding, chocolate and vanilla cream trifle, or apple and berry pie with custard.